jarednorman/vim-potato/README.md

 ## Terminal Colours

-The colours for iTerm2 are provided, and one day I'll do up some Xdefaults too.
+The colours for iTerm2 are provided, as well as an alternate colourscheme, and one day I'll do up some Xdefaults too.

 ## TODO